The economy is tanking; unemployment claims have topped 30 million. So what’s happening with the housing market?

-Our real estate investing course, Your First Rental Property, will re-open for enrollment in Fall 2020!
-This premier 10-week online course will walk you, A to Z, through everything you need to know as a beginner rental property investor.
+Our real estate investing course, Your First Rental Property, will re-open for enrollment on Monday, November 30th!
+This premier 11-week online course will walk you, A to Z, through everything you need to know as a beginner rental property investor.

 Read this page for all the details.
 Join the VIP Waitlist to hear when enrollment dates are announced first.
 Hope to see you in the fall!

 Unless otherwise indicated, all research and data conducted by and attributed to the US Housing Market Health Check report, released by Thomvest Ventures and written by Nima Wedlake, Principal.

 *Affiliate disclaimer: We’re a proud partner and affiliate.
 If you use this link, we may earn a small commission (at no additional cost to you) which we use to pay our hardworking team of five, cover operating costs like hosting and software, and invest in keeping this site running.